subscribe iconSubscribe to Notifications

 Salmon

-In 2022, Demersal Shelf Rockfish (DSR) has opened to provide opportunity for residents.
-Resident anglers are allowed one DSR rockfish daily, one in possession, EXCLUDING YELLOWEYE.
+In 2022, Demersal Shelf Rockfish (DSR) was opened to provide opportunity for residents.
+Resident anglers are allowed one DSR rockfish daily, two in possession, EXCLUDING YELLOWEYE.
 DSR are a subset of nonpelagic rockfish including: Yelloweye, Quillback, China, Tiger, Rosethorn, Copper, and Canary.

-All anglers are allowed one slope rockfish daily, one in possession.
+All anglers are allowed one daily, two in possession.
 The most common slope rockfish include: Redbanded, Rougheye, Silvergray, Shortraker, and Vermilion.

-Pelagic rockfish is open year-round.
-Anglers are allowed 4 daily, 8 in possession, with the exception of CSEO (Sitka Area), where nonresidents are allowed 2 daily, 4 in possession.
-See the Sitka Area Special Exceptions for a map of CSEO on page 23 of the Southeast regulation summary.
+Anglers are allowed 5 daily, 10 in possession, with the exception of CSEO (Sitka Area), where residents are allowed four a day, eight in possession, and nonresidents are allowed two daily, four in possession.
+See the Sitka Area Special Exceptions for a map of CSEO on page 22 of the Southeast Regulation Summary.

 Shellfish

-Be sure to check your local fishing regulations to be aware of harvest limits and size requirements and necessary permits for shellfish.
+Be sure to check your local fishing regulations to be aware of harvest limits, size requirements and necessary permits for shellfish.
 Also be aware that certain types of shellfish in Southeast Alaska have been known to cause Paralytic Shellfish Poisoning (PSP) which can be fatal.

 For Dungeness crab, try placing pots in bays and around the mouths of river where crabs congregate to feed.
 If fishing with friends, be sure to keep each angler’s catch separate to avoid pooling bag limits.